arjish/meta-meta-classification/README.md

 ```

-4. Test meta-classifier using the query logits(preds) obtained above for the training problems:
+4. Test meta-aggregator using the query logits(preds) obtained from (3) for the test problems:

 ```
 python main_MC.py data/ILSVRC/ ckptILSVRC_moe/ -p filelistILSVRC5way_test \